MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/remove-an-alias-from-a-shared-mailbox.md

 Before you begin, make sure you've noted which shared mailbox you need to remove the email address from.

-1. From the Microsoft 365 admin center, you can find the shared mailbox a couple of different ways:
+1. From the admin center, you can find the shared mailbox a couple of different ways:

   - From the admin center **Home** page, type the name of the shared mailbox into the **search** field, and then select it from the list.
 It will open the shared mailbox's details card.